-The core of the story is accurate, but writer Peter Morgan appears to have used some artistic licence as embellished the details.
+The core of the story is accurate, but writer Peter Morgan appears (as per usual) to have used artistic license to embellish the details.

-The show suggests The Queen Mother was complicit in the plot to hide the sisters from the start, but it's thought she actually discovered the truth in 1982, when the institution’s league of friends wrote to her.
+The show suggests The Queen Mother was complicit in the plot to hide the sisters from the start, but it's thought she actually only discovered the truth in 1982 when the institution’s league of friends wrote to her.

 It was reported that she then sent a four-figure sum to ensure the women were bought birthday and Christmas presents.

-There's also no evidence that any of the royal family ever visited the sisters and it's very unlikely that Margaret would have even sent someone else in to visit on her behalf - as she does in the show - or discovered the truth from her therapist!
+There's also no evidence that any of the royal family ever visited the sisters and it's very unlikely that Margaret would have even sent someone else in to visit on her behalf — as she does in the show — or that she discovered the truth from her therapist.

-But the revelation that the pair's condition were the result of a genetic condition not in the John Bowes-Lyon’s bloodline, but that of his wife Fenella, is correct.
+But the revelation that the pair's condition was the result of a genetic condition not in John Bowes-Lyon’s bloodline, but that of his wife Fenella, is correct.

 What kind of life did Nerissa and Katherine live at Earlswood?